GoogleCloudPlatform/cloud-run-release-manager/README.md

 most relevant values are:

 - `-healthcheck-offset=30m`: When assessing the candidate's health, the Release Manager will get metrics about the candidate revision from the last 30 minutes
-- `-min-requests=100`: The Release Manager expects `100` requests in the past 30
-  minutes (given by `healthcheck-offset`).
-If no enough requests were made in that interval, no rollout or rollback is performed even if the other metrics show a healthy/unhealthy candidate
+- `-min-requests=0`: The Release Manager expects this number of requests in the past 30 minutes (given by `healthcheck-offset`).
+If no enough requests were made in that interval, no rollout or rollback is performed even if the other metrics show a healthy/unhealthy candidate.
+The default value of `0` means that the number of requests should be ignored when the Release Manager makes a decission about rolling out/back.
-- `-max-error-rate=1`: By default, the only health criteria is a expected max server error rate of 1%
+- `-max-error-rate=1` (in percent): By default, the only health criteria is a expected max server error rate of 1%
-- `-min-wait=30m`: If the candidate revision got the minimum number of requests and was healthy, it can be rolled out further only if 30 minutes since last roll out has elapsed.
-If the candidate was unhealthy, however, it is rolled back independent of the elapsed time since last rollout.
+- `-min-wait=30m`: If the candidate revision is healthy, it can be rolled out further only if 30 minutes since last roll out has elapsed.
+If the candidate was unhealthy, however, it is rolled back independent of the elapsed time.

 The configuration values can be changed as described in the [configuration section](#configuration).